ignasc/webpack-template/README.md

 `"start"`: starts a dev server with the developer version app

-`"deploy"`: pushes gh-pages branch to github.
-Branch must have changes already commited.
+`"deploy"`: pushes `gh-pages` branch to github.
+Branch must have changes already commited to it.